ajeless/docs/test_and_qa/glossary.md

 - **Performance Testing:** Validates the software's performance characteristics.
 This is dynamic validation testing for performance metrics.
 - **Positive Testing:** Tests the software's behavior with valid input data.
 This is dynamic validation testing for positive scenarios.
 - **Post-mortem Testing:** A process of analyzing the software after it has been executed to determine the causes of any failures.
+- **Pesticide Paradox:** The phenomenon where the same set of tests, when executed repeatedly, will no longer find new defects.
+To overcome this, tests need to be regularly reviewed and revised.

 ## R
 - **Recoverability:** How quickly, if the system fails, it can be restored to correct operation.